NW Slopes & Plains Weather

-Sunday Partly cloudy.
-Medium (40%) chance of showers on the southern slopes, most likely in the afternoon and early evening.
+Tuesday Mostly sunny.
+Slight (20%) chance of a shower on the southern plains in the afternoon and evening.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the afternoon and early evening.
-Winds N/NE 15 to 20 km/h tending N/NW in the morning then becoming light in the evening.
+Winds N/NE 15 to 25 km/h tending N/NW 15 to 20 km/h during the morning then becoming light during the afternoon.

 NW Slopes & Plains Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||20||39||40%||< 1mm||Nil||N 16||45||NW 16||25|